zoolanders/documentation/src/essentials-for-yootheme-pro/index.md

 # Introduction

-Essentials for YOOtheme Pro is a library of free and premium addons for the [YOOtheme Pro](https://yootheme.com/page-builder) page builder compatible with both WordPress and Joomla.
+Essentials for YOOtheme Pro is a set of free and premium addons for the [YOOtheme Pro](https://yootheme.com/page-builder) page builder compatible with both WordPress and Joomla.
 It expands the YOOtheme Pro framework natively and effectively with features that are considered _essential_.

 ## Requirements